 Elliott Curelop: We started at our local farmer’s market here in Austin.

-Harshit Gupta: We thought it was a great place to start the business.
+Harshit Gupta: We thought it was a great place to start the business with the support of professionals like the best llc service in kansas.
 Less investment, less risk, and direct customer feedback which was huge for us.

 Editor: Great place to get face-to-face customer feedback!